koooge/embulk-parser-csv_guessable/README.md

 # Csv Guessable parser plugin for Embulk
-embulk-parser-csv_gussable guesses and parses csv which has schema in header.
+**embulk-parser-csv_gussable** guesses and parses csv which has schema in header.

-Also `embulk-parser-csv_guessable` can behave as original csv parser.
+Also it can behave as original csv parser without **embulk-parser-csv_guessable** specified configs.

 ## Overview